mlipcz/kidsmathquiz/README.md

 The main target is to improve skills in developing realtime web applications.

 To do:
-1. Sent message about answer quality only to its user
-2. Failure on answer timeout
-3. Responsive layout - good on mobile phone, tablet, computer
+1. Responsive layout - good on mobile phone, tablet, computer
-4. Message "game over"
+2. Message "game over"